bveber/RoboND-Kinematics-Project/README.md

     numpy.sqrt(wrist_center[0] ** 2 + wrist_center[1] ** 2) - r1)
 theta2 = pi / 2 - angle_a - angle_g
 ```
+Max and min are used with arccos function to avoid numerical errors

 ##### Derive and calculate theta_3
 ![alt text][image7]